OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ![Octopus Infrastructure Dashboard with workers sneak preview](octopus-workers-preview1.png "width=500")

-This month we're including backend changes for a larger feature, called Workers, which is coming soon.
-The changs are technical and transparent but it's a good opportunity to review the feature.
+This month we're including backend changes for a more extensive feature, called Workers, which is coming soon.
+The changes are technical and transparent, but it's an excellent opportunity to review the feature.
 Workers can be used to replace and extend our feature to run steps on the Octopus Server.
 This is something we introduced in Octopus 3.0, and it's commonly used to execute one-off tasks like database scripts or other things that don't need to run on a specific machine.
 Workers build upon this with improved security whereby custom scripts aren't run on the Octopus Server during deployments.
 And it can also improve performance by shifting deployment steps from your Octopus Server onto a pool of workers, leaving the Octopus Server to orchestrate the deployments.
 There are number other benefits that we'll talk once we launch this great new feature.

 NOTE: This feature is optional.
-You can leave everything just the way it is and your deployments will keep working. _We call the Octopus Server the "built-in worker" after all!_ Workers are an optional feature you can add to your deployments as you see fit.
+You can leave everything just the way it is, and your deployments will keep working. _We call the Octopus Server the "built-in worker" after all!_ Workers are an optional feature you can add to your deployments as you see fit.

 ## Octopus Spaces backend enhancements

 ![Octopus Spaces switcher sneak preview](octopus-spaces-preview1.png "width=500")
 ![Octopus Spaces dashboard sneak preview](octopus-spaces-preview2.png "width=500")

-We've also included the initial backend changes for another large feature, called spaces, which is also coming soon.
-Spaces are
+We've also included the initial backend changes for another significant feature, called Spaces, which is also coming soon.

-The second is a feature we call Spaces.
 Spaces allow you to create your own custom world within Octopus just for your team.
 So you only see your projects, your environments and your machines.
-This is incredibly beneficial for large companies with hundreds of developers, testers and managers or simply smaller teams with a lot of projects and environments.
+This is incredibly beneficial for large companies with hundreds of developers, testers and managers using Octopus or simply smaller teams with a lot of projects and environments.
 It can be difficult to find the details are important to you but this is all changes with spaces which is coming soon.

 ## Breaking Changes

 There aren't any breaking changes in this release.
-You can upgrade without worrying about breaking any of your existing projects/deployments.
+You can upgrade worry free!

 ## Upgrading